-The use of compensation as a motivator is a complex issue, but of paramount importance in all organizations.
+The use of compensation as a motivator is a complexissue, but of paramount importance in all organizations.
 Key topics include motivation theory, performance appraisal, government regulation and internal and external pay equity.
 Students design a pay system for a hypothetical company.
 Prerequisite: MGT 318.
+Cross listed with HRM 620.